-At Crucial Environmental we specialise in the removal of asbestos-containing Artex at homes, commercial properties and industrial premises across the South East.
+At Crucial Environmental we specialise in the removal of asbestos-containing Artex at homes, commercial properties and industrial premises across the UK.
 If you’re worried about Artex on your property, we can carry out surveys and analysis to establish whether asbestos is present and how it can be safely removed.

 Asbestos Artex Removal